Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Introduction

-To this end, we propose Auto Cherry-Picker (ACP), a data generator pipeline based on pre-trained generative models, to generate images and corresponding detailed descriptions and layout annotations simultaneously for perception and reasoning tasks.
-Our method comprises a generative models-based raw data generator and a comprehensive data filter.
-To reduce the reliance on real annotations, our raw data generator alters the paradigm of current data synthesis.
-It is purely driven by natural language, i.e., an arbitrary list of objects.
-We first use LLMs to sample scene-level descriptions with fine-grained details, including object attributes, relations, and spatial layouts.
-Then, we adopt T2I models to generate images conditioned on previous-generated information.
-This pipeline allows us to easily scale up synthetic examples from a simple list of interested objects.
-Besides, we can address the unbalanced distribution problem by arranging the category proportion, especially in long-tailed scenarios.
-To ensure the quality of synthetic data, we design a comprehensive metric, namely \textbf{C}omposite \textbf{L}ayout and \textbf{I}mage \textbf{S}core (CLIS), to filter the raw data from the generator.
-This metric evaluates the reasonableness of layout generation (CLIS-L) and the quality of image generation (CLIS-I).
-CLIS-L is calculated by comparing the similarity to data prior from the open source dataset.
-As shown in Figure~\ref{fig:teaser}(a,b), a high-quality layout assessed by CLIS-L resembles real-world layouts and is more likely to produce high-quality images.
-CLIS-I is calculated by evaluating both visual quality and alignment with text descriptions.
-As shown in Figure~\ref{fig:teaser}(c, d), a high-quality image assessed by CLIS-I exhibits high visual quality and strong alignment with the corresponding text description.
-The filtered scene graph and corresponding images are used as training examples.
+To this end, we propose Auto Cherry-Picker (ACP), a data generation pipeline leveraging pre-trained generative models and LLMs to generate images, detailed descriptions, and layout annotations for cross-modality perception and reasoning tasks.
+ACP comprises a raw data generator and a comprehensive data filter.
+The raw data generator redefines the current data synthesis paradigm by minimizing dependence on predefined annotation from original training data and instead using object combinations in natural language.
+Leveraging these combinations, we first use LLMs to sample fine-grained scene graphs, including object attributes, relations, captions, and spatial layouts.
+Next, controllable T2I models generate images based on these scene graphs.
+This pipeline enables scalable synthetic data generation while aligning with real data distributions through object combinations rooted in real-world data priors.
+It also addresses unbalanced distribution issues by adjusting the category proportion, especially in long-tailed scenarios.
+To ensure the quality of synthetic data, we introduce a comprehensive metric, \textbf{C}omposite \textbf{L}ayout and \textbf{I}mage \textbf{S}core (CLIS), in data filter.
+CLIS evaluates the reasonableness of generated layouts (CLIS-L) and the quality and alignment of generated images (CLIS-I).
+CLIS-L assesses the similarity between generated and ground truth layouts from data priors.
+Fig.~\ref{fig:teaser}(a,b) shows that high-quality layouts assessed by CLIS-L mirror real-world layouts and are more likely to yield high-quality images.
+CLIS-I evaluates visual quality and alignment with scene graphs, using priors from pre-trained large-scale models.
+Fig.~\ref{fig:teaser}(c, d) shows that images with high CLIS-I exhibit superior visual quality and strong alignment with their corresponding scene graph.
+The filtered scene graphs and corresponding images are used as training samples.